second-state/smart-contract-search-engine/documentation/harvesting.md

 ### Topup - smart contract harvest

-The Python file, at `python/harvest.py` can also be called to harvest only the most recent blocks in the chain.
+The Python file, at `python/harvest.py` harvests only the most recent blocks in the chain.
 This does not have to be repeated in a cron task etc. This will loop over the most recent blocks in the chain over and over without stopping.

 ```bash
 cd ~/smart-contract-search-engine/python && nohup /usr/bin/python3.6 harvest.py -m topup >/dev/null 2>&1 &